Arnesh Kumar Guidelines: Background

 In 1983, Section 498A was enacted, together with Section 304B on dowry deaths, to combat the threat of rising dowry deaths and violence against married women by their in-laws.

 In 2010, the Supreme Court asked the government to amend the dowry law to stop its misuse.
 The dowry laws, particularly the section 498A of the Indian Penal Code is observed by many in India as being prone to misuse because of mechanical arrests by the police.
-The criticism of these laws have been growing.
+The criticism of these laws has been growing.
 According to the National Crime Records Bureau statistics, in 2012, around 200,000 people including 47,951 women, were arrested in dowry related cases but only 15% of the accused were convicted.
 The period between 2006 and 2015, has seen a continuous fall in the conviction rate for cases, filed under this section.
 It has the lowest conviction rate among all the crimes under Indian Penal Code.

-In many cases of 498a, huge amounts of dowry are claimed without any valid reasoning.
-A low income household's wife can allege that she gave crores of money as dowry and since it is a cognizable case, police are bound to register the case.
-And in most cases, the capacity of the wife or her parents and the source of the funds are never tracked.

 In 2005, Section 498A IPC was upheld by the Supreme Court of India when it was challenged.
 In 2010, the Supreme Court spoke about the misuse of anti-dowry laws in Preeti Gupta & Another v.
 State of Jharkhand & Another and more detailed investigation was recommended.
 Following the observations of the Supreme Court Indian parliament set up a committee headed by Bhagat Singh Koshyari.

 Judgement

-On 2 July 2014, the Supreme Court while framed the guidelines the response to a Special Leave Petition (SPL) filed by one Arnesh Kumar challenging his arrest and of his family under this law.
+On 2 July 2014, the Supreme Court framed the guidelines the response to a Special Leave Petition (SLP) filed by one Arnesh Kumar challenging his arrest and of his family under this law.
 In the case of Arnesh Kumar v.
 State of Bihar & Anr., a two-judge bench of the Supreme Court reviewed the enforcement of section 41(1)(A) of CrPC which instructs state of following certain procedure before arrest.
 The bench observed that the Section 498A had become a powerful weapon for disgruntled wives, where innocent people were arrested without any evidence due to non-bailable and cognizable nature of the law.
-The Supreme Court said that the anti dowry law (Section 498A) is being used by some women to harass their husband and in-laws.
+The Supreme Court said that the anti-dowry law (Section 498A) is being used by some women to harass their husbands and in-laws.
 The court prohibited the police from making arrests on the mere basis of a complaint.
 The court asked the police to follow Section 41 of the Code of Criminal Procedure, 1973, which provides a 9-point checklist which must be used to decide the need for an arrest.
 The court also said that a magistrate must decide whether an arrested accused is needed to be kept under further detention.